WilliamLi0623/cs246e-notes/Notes/problem_20.md

         virtual ~X() { delete[] a; }
 };
 ```

 Now there is no more leak.

 We don't need (and maybe must not?) use `override` for this.
 The compiler is smart enough and from the doc, the derived destructor always overrides it.

-__Always__ make the destructor virtual in classes that are meant to be superclasses, even if the destructor does nothing.
+__Always__ make the destructor virtual in classes that are meant to be superclasses:
+- Even if the destructor does nothing.
-- You never know what the subclass' destructor might do, so you need to make sure its destructor gets called
+- You never know what the subclass's destructor might do, so you need to make sure the subclass's destructor gets called.
-- Also always give your virtual dtor an implementation, even though it might be empty.
-It <u>will</u> get called by subclass dtor
+- Also always give your virtual destructor an implementation, even though it might be empty.
+It will get called by the subclass destructor.

-If a class is not meant to be a superclass, then no need to incur the cost of virtual methods needlessly
+If a class is not meant to be a superclass, then no need to incur the cost of virtual methods needlessly.
-- Leave the destructor non-virtual
+- Leave the destructor non-virtual.

 ```C++
 class X final { // Cannot be subclassed